 Whatever we are doing, we love doing it together.
 We are a family and love spending time with each other.
 If you are looking for a fun, friendly bunch of youth to be a part of, then look no further you found it.

 The children's department at Mintz is a very active and energetic bunch of kids and leaders.
 This group consist of children from preschool age through the 6th grade.

 Activities for the children include Sunday morning Sunday School and Children's Church, as well as Children's Choir and special bible studies on Wednesday night.
 There is also an event called Mintz Outdoor Zone that meets the third Saturday morning each month.

 The children at Mintz also partake in annual events like trunk-or-treat, a kid's Christmas production, VBS and summer camp (CentriKid) at Campbell University.
 Plus a host of other seasonal activities.

 Jesus said to let the little children come to Him and at Mintz we believe that leading a child to Christ is a priviledge and a priority.

 Ms. Samantha Marshburn is the Minister of Music for the music department at Mintz.
 We have been gifted with talented musicians and singers.
 Ms. Marshburn provides music opportunities to members of all ages.

 The Adult Choir sings every Sunday morning and leads our congregation in worship through song.
 They also perform musicals/dramas at both Easter and Christmas.
 Our choir consist of members from youth age through senior adults.
 And all are welcome and encouraged to sing in the adult choir.

-There is also a Children's choir that meets to rehearse on Wednesday night.
+There is also a Children's choir, directed by Denise Hunter, that meets to rehearse on Wednesday night.
 They sing in church about every six weeks.
 They also perform at Christmas and other special holidays.